 Why does a prism split light?

-White light, which enters the prism, is a mixture of different frequencies, which get bent ( refracted ) differently thought the prism, allowing them to be seen separately.
+White light, which enters the prism, is a mixture of different wavelengths, which get bent ( refracted ) by different amounts though the prism, allowing them to be seen separately.